 of the Maggie Law Lifeboat?

-If you are interested in maritime heritage you will be amazed at what's on display at the Maggie Law Maritime Museum in William Street, Gourdon DD10 0LW.
+If you are interested in maritime heritage, you will be amazed at what's on display at the Maggie Law Maritime Museum!

 The Maggie Law

-The Maggie Law was one of the first inshore lifeboats, built in 1890 and rowed by six men she was in service for 40 years and saved 36 lives.
+Built in 1890, the Maggie Law was one of the first inshore lifeboats.
+She was in service for 40 years and saved 36 lives.

-The museum opened on Friday 12th April 2013 and achieved Four Star status in December 2015.
+The museum opened on Friday 12th April 2013 and achieved Scottish Tourist Board Four Star status in December 2015.

-Make a point of visiting the Maggie Law Maritime Museum when visting Aberdeenshire or Angus.
+Only 10 miles south of Stonehaven and 11 miles north of Montrose, make a point of visiting the Maggie Law Maritime Museum when visiting Aberdeenshire or Angus.